erdlet/mvc-international-example/README.md

-# Example for Internationalization in MVC API with Eclipse Krazo
+# Example for Internationalization with MVC API 1.0 and Eclipse Krazo
 This example shows how a possible approach on internationalization may look like when using the MVC API and Eclipse Krazo.